Coline Devillard: 2019

 Devillard started her season at the Baku World Cup where she finished fourth on vault.
 Devillard won a bronze medal on vault at the 2019 Doha World Cup in addition to finishing eighth on floor.
 At the 2019 European Championships, Devillard won a silver medal on vault behind Maria Paseka.
 After the competition, Devillard said "I dreamt of this medal, I knew I could do something.
 I succeeded on both of my vaults.
 One could always do better, but I’ve come back, and I’ve repeated a medal...
 Given that [Paseka's] start value was mega high, with two-tenths more than mine, she was automatically the favorite.
 And she did her job.
 But I am also going to augment my difficulty value next year, and we’ll see who will win."

 On 3 September Devillard was named to the team to compete at the 2019 World Championships in Stuttgart, Germany alongside Lorette Charpy, Marine Boyer, Mélanie de Jesus dos Santos, and Aline Friess.
 She later had to withdraw due to an ankle injury.

 2020

 Devillard competed at the Melbourne World Cup in February where she won silver on vault, finishing behind Jade Carey.
 She later competed at the Baku World Cup; during qualifications she finished second on vault behind Teja Belak and therefore qualified to the event finals.
 However event finals were canceled due to the 2020 coronavirus outbreak in Azerbaijan.

 2022

 In October Devillard was named to the team to compete at the World Championships in Liverpool alongside Marine Boyer, Mélanie de Jesus dos Santos, Aline Friess, and Carolann Héduit.
 She competed in the vault final and won the bronze medal; this was the first individual medal for a French female gymnast at the World Championships since 2009.

+2023

+Devillard competed at the World Cups in Doha and Baku, winning gold on vault at both.
+She next competed at the European Championships where she won gold on vault, a feat she last achieved in 2017.

+In August, Devillard was named to the team to compete at the World Championships alongside Marine Boyer, Mélanie de Jesus dos Santos, Lorette Charpy, and Morgane Osyssek.
+At the World Championships Devillard contributed a score on the vault towards France's surprise bronze medal win – France's first team medal since 1950.
+Individually, Devillard qualified to the vault final where she finished ninth.

+2024

+In May, Devillard competed at the European Championships alongside Ming van Eijken, Lorette Charpy, Marine Boyer, and Morgane Osyssek.
+During event finals Devillard won gold on vault for the third time in her career.
+During the team final, she helped France win the bronze medal behind Italy and Great Britain.

+In July, Devillard was officially selected to represent France at the 2024 Summer Olympics alongside Mélanie de Jesus dos Santos, Boyer, Osyssek, and van Eijken.
+They finished eleventh in qualifications and did not advance to the team final.